Was all that we knew about the link between fat and heart disease wrong?

 Here's the evidence that omega-3-fats may not help in protecting the heart.

-Written by Editorial Team |Published : March 18, 2014 5:26 PM IST
+Written By: Editorial Team | Published : March 18, 2014 5:26 PM IST

 Heart diseaseAccording to a new study published in the journal Annals of Internal Medicine, restricting consumption of saturated fats alone does not reduce the risk of heart disease.
 The study is based on data from 72 unique studies (existing studies and randomised trials on coronary risk and fatty acid intake) with over six lakh participants from 18 nations.